9 min read

 Your thesis statement should be clear and to the point.
 Avoid vague or ambiguous language.
 Clearly state the main argument or point you intend to make in your essay.

-A strong thesis statement is specific and focused.
+A strong thesis is specific and focused.
 It should address a particular issue or question, avoiding overly broad statements that lack depth and precision.

 Consider your target audience's interests and expectations.
 Tailor your thesis statement to address their concerns and engage their curiosity.